2023 Most Popular Allied Health Professions Associate Degree Schools in Virginia

 Check out the allied health associate degree programs at these schools if you want to attend one of the most popular in Virginia.

-Our analysis found Northern Virginia Community College to be the most popular school for allied health professions students who want to pursue a associate degree in Virginia.
-Located in the large suburb of Annandale, Northern Virginia Community College is a public school with a fairly large student population.
+Our 2023 rankings named Northern Virginia Community College the most popular school in Virginia for allied health professions students working on their associate degree.
+Located in the large suburb of Annandale, Northern Virginia Community College is a public school with a very large student population.

 About 63% of the students majoring in allied health at the school are women while 37% are male.